Hyperbolic models for CAT(0) spaces: The diameter dichotomy

 \begin{proof} Let $h=h_\alpha$ and $k=k_\beta$ be $L$--separated curtains.
 We may assume that $k\subset h^-$ and $h\subset k^-$.
 By Lemma~\ref{lem:boundary_separation}, any path in $\partial X$ from $\alpha^\infty$ to $\beta^\infty$ must pass through both $\Lambda(h)$ and $\Lambda(k)$.
 Corollary~\ref{cor:perpendicular_to_dual} and Proposition~\ref{prop:separated_means_perpendicular} show that, in the angle metric on $\partial X$, the length of such a path must be at least $\frac{3\pi}2$. \end{proof}

 Bringing in group actions, we are now in a position to prove the main result of this section.
-The proof relies on work of Guralnick--Swenson \cite{guralnikswenson:transversal}, which itself relies on ideas of \cite{papasogluswenson:boundaries}.
+The proof relies on work of Guralnick--Swenson \cite{guralnikswenson:transversal}, which itself relies on ideas from \cite{papasogluswenson:boundaries}.

-\begin{theorem} Let $X$ be a CAT(0) space, and let $G$ be a group acting properly cocompactly on $X$.
+\begin{theorem} Let $X$ be a CAT(0) space with the geodesic extension property, and let $G$ be a group acting properly cocompactly on $X$.
 If $X$ has a pair of separated curtains, then $G$ has a rank-one element. \end{theorem}